stopthatastronaut/StatusCakeDSC/README.md

 }
 ```

-or you can create a `.creds` file in the same location as the Module, with the following format
+To use the .creds option, you'll need a `.creds` file in the module's root directory, with the following content:

 ```
 {